 Post-travel quarantine: Options for employers

-So what are the options available for employers to deal with this unexpected hurdle?
+What options are available for employers to deal with post-travel quarantine?
 We answer some frequently asked questions.

 The government’s short-notice announcement this week that travellers returning to the UK from Spain will have to quarantine for 14 days, has caught many employers and their staff by surprise.

 Returning UK holiday-makers, arriving back in the country on or after 26 July 2020, will now have to self-isolate at home, or at the home of a friend or family member.
 During the 14-day quarantine period they are not permitted to leave that address except to obtain medical care or essential supplies.
 They will not be permitted to attend work.

 Although post-travel quarantine measures have been in place since 8 June 2020, the government has set out a list of low-risk countries or ‘travel corridors’, with no self-isolation requirement.

 The sudden removal of Spain, the UK’s favourite holiday destination, from that list means that many employees already abroad, or shortly to travel, now face the prospect of being away from the workplace for two weeks longer than originally anticipated.